Azure/azure-sdk-for-go/sdk/azidentity/TROUBLESHOOTING.md

 ## Find relevant information in errors

-Authentication errors can include responses from Azure Active Directory and often contain information helpful in diagnosis.
-Consider the following error message.
+Authentication errors can include responses from Azure AD and often contain information helpful in diagnosis.
+Consider the following error message:

 ```
 ClientSecretCredential authentication failed